yavuz650/Main/README.md

 **What are the current features?**

--Basic snake movement.
+- Basic snake movement.
--Collision detection.
+- Collision detection.
--Food generation and growth.
+- Food generation and growth.

 **How can I try it?**